VytautasKaz/laravel-crud/README.md

 ## Description:

-CRUD (create, read, update, delete) app developed with Laravel framwork.
+CRUD (create, read, update, delete) app developed with Laravel framework.
 Guest user can only access the 'read' feature of the app. **Registration and login are required to access all of the other features**:

 -   Employees table: